feedback-house/developer-portal/docs/api/area/api-area-update-or-create.md

 #### `managers` [[UserId]]

-This field defines the Users that Are responsible for this Area.
+This field defines the Users that are responsible for this Area.

 This field expects an array of users in the format `managers: ["507f1f77bcf86cd799439011", "507f1f77bcf86cd799439011"]`.

-#### `address` [String]

-This field defines an optional Address for this Area.

-This fields expects an Address in the format `Streat, Number, Complement, Country`

-This fields will be post-processed and attempt to create a geo-location coordinate.

 #### `allowCandidatesApply` [{`true`,`false`}]